-MOOD: A project to better detect emerging diseases
+MOOD: A project to improve the detection of emerging diseases

-Coordinated from Montpellier by CIRAD researcher Renaud Lancelot, the MOOD project has involved 12 countries and 25 partners, including the University of Montpellier, since last January.
-Its aim is to unify and improve global health monitoring to better combat emerging diseases.
+Coordinated from Montpellier by Renaud Lancelot, a researcher at CIRAD, the MOOD project has been bringing together 12 countries and 25 partners, including the University of Montpellier, since January.
+Its goal is to unify and improve global health surveillance in order to better combat emerging diseases.

 © jijomathai – stock.adobe.com

-The project should have been officially announced in Stockholm just a few days ago... if it hadn't turned out to be so highly topical.
-Faced with the spread of COVID-19 to the four corners of the planet, the importance of a unified and effective global health watch has never seemed so urgent.
-And this is precisely the mission that the MOOD project has set itself, working to improve epidemic intelligence tools and services.
+The project should have been officially announced in Stockholm in the next few days... had it not been for the current crisis.
+With COVID-19 spreading across the globe, the importance of unified and effective global health monitoring has never seemed so urgent.
+And that is precisely the mission that the MOOD project has set itself, working to improve epidemic intelligence tools and services.

 12 countries and 25 partners

-as Renaud Lancelot, Mood coordinator and CIRAD researcher, points out:
+As Renaud Lancelot, Mood coordinator and researcher at CIRAD, points out:

-"With the arrival of COVID-19, we're doubling our efforts, while staying on course with the initial program.
+“With the arrival of COVID-19, we are working twice as hard, while staying on track with the initial program.”

-An initial program aimed at better detecting certain threats, such as the risk of introducing a new pathogen into Europe, the risk of propagation, or areas favorable to its spread.
+An initial program aimed at improving the detection of certain threats, such as the risk of a new pathogen being introduced into Europe, the risk of it spreading, or areas conducive to its spread.

 Case studies in 5 countries

-Currently, two types of sources are used by agents: "official" sources relayed by health agencies, and "unofficial" sources such as Internet forums, online newspaper articles and social networks.
-While the latter are highly effective in detecting the emergence of new diseases, they also have their limitations, notably the sheer volume of data to be processed.
-How do you select the relevant information from all this mass?
-How can we prioritize and interpret it to turn it into elements capable of helping us detect new pathogens?
-These are the questions our European experts will be tackling.
+Currently, agents use two types of sources: "official" sources relayed by health agencies and "unofficial" sources such as internet forums, online newspaper articles, and social media.
+While the latter are very effective in detecting the emergence of new diseases, they also have their limitations, notably the huge amount of data to be processed.
+How can relevant information be selected from this mass of data?
+How can it be prioritized and interpreted to help detect new pathogens?
+These are the questions our European experts will be addressing.

 Tools distributed in Europe and the South

-This scientific approach is essential at a time when, as current events have brutally demonstrated, population growth, deforestation and climate change, with the resulting animal and human mobility, are greatly increasing the risk of new diseases emerging and accelerating their spread worldwide.
+This scientific approach is essential at a time when, as current events brutally demonstrate, population growth, deforestation, and climate change—with the animal and human mobility that it generates—are greatly increasing the risk of new diseases emerging and spreading rapidly around the world.